NickJ202/solana-nft-token-metadata-update/README.md

 yarn
 ```

-Set your Candy Machine ID within: `src/constans.ts`.
-Place all your tokens addresses (mint id) as string array to the `./src/data/token-list-to-parse.json`.
+Place all your token addresses (mint id) as string array to 'mint-list.json' into the DATA_DIRECTORY path from constants.ts

 ## Download current meta.